crowddynamics/crowddynamics/README.md

 ## Python code
-Simulation code is written with _Python 3.4_.
-Code uses _Numpy_ for efficient numerical arrays and _Numba_ to just-in-time compile Python functions into computationally efficient machine code.
-This keeps the source code very readable.
+Simulation code is written with [_Python_](https://www.python.org/) using version _3.4_.
+Code uses [_Numpy_](http://www.numpy.org/) for efficient numerical arrays and [_Numba_](http://numba.pydata.org/) to just-in-time compile Python functions into computationally efficient machine code.
+This keeps the source code readable and easily understandable.

 The aim is to keep the code highly modular so that new crowd dynamical models can be easily integrated and tested.

 ## Resources